 Certified employees who resign or terminate their contracts must do so in compliance with KRS 161.780.

+Employee Separation

+An employee who voluntarily leaves the District shall complete an exit survey that includes, but is not limited to the position vacated, the employee’s years of service in the position and in the District, if the employee is taking a similar position in another district, and the reason(s) provided for leaving the District.
+This information shall be reported to the Kentucky Department of Education (KDE) by the District in a system developed by KDE without providing personally identifiable information.
+03.17/03.272

 Retirement

 Employees who decide to retire should give the Superintendent/designee notice as far in advance as possible, but no later than two (2) weeks before retirement.
 Retirement benefits are solely a matter of contract between the employee and her/his retirement system (the Teacher’s Retirement System or the County Employee’s Retirement System).